Launch Special14 days of Enterprise free with every signup.

 Common Questions

 Why do two identical cards show different prices?
 If one was priced a week ago and the other today, market fluctuations can cause differences.
 Refresh both to get current prices.
-Also check that the parallel identification matches β€” a misidentified parallel will have a very different price.
+Also check that the parallel identification matches — a misidentified parallel will have a very different price.

 Can I see where a price came from?
 Yes.
 On the card detail page, the Price Source field shows whether the price came from the RocketVault Pricing Database, eBay sold comps, or Smart Rules.
+The Sold comps behind this price panel goes further and lists the individual recent sales (price, date, condition) the value is based on.

 How accurate are the prices?
 For high-volume modern cards with lots of recent sales data, prices are very accurate (within 5–10% of actual sale prices).
 For obscure cards or volatile markets (e.g., right after a player gets traded), accuracy decreases.
 Always verify high-value cards manually.